 Can I get sued?

 It is rare for a client to get sued, but it could happen.
-If it does, the debt can still be settled.
-In some cases, an attorney will use legal violations that your creditor committed and file for dismissal of the debt.
+If it does, the account can still be settled.
+In some cases, an attorney will use legal violations that your creditor committed and file for dismissal of the account.

-Can I be current on payments and still get approved for a debt validation or settlement program?
+Can I be current on payments and still get approved for a validation or settlement program?

 Yes, you can be current on your accounts and still qualify.

-If you have a real financial hardship and are unable to stay current, these circumstances are sufficient to qualify.
+If you have a real financial hardship and cannot stay current, these circumstances are sufficient to qualify.

 Is the program anything like bankruptcy?